+In many countries, cancer is the second leading cause of death in children over 1 year of age, exceeded only by accidents.
 Fortunately, in recent years a great progress has been made in the treatment of childhood cancer.
 For example, acute leukemia that 30 years ago was considered inevitably fatal, at present, is the most frequent childhood cancer with a five-year survival exceeding 70%.
 Significantly, most patients can be cured.

+Also, similar advances has been made in treatment of solid tumors; since, methods with radioation therapy, surgery and chemotherapy have been used in combination, long-term survival of childhood cancer has significantly increased.
 Kids are different than adults and it is important, in general, to take action to any different sign or symptoms noted.
 In summary, while pediatric cancer can not be preventable, the goal of early detection can be achieved by health providers who do a comprehensive medical history, good medical exam, and believe in the parents.

-- Cancer is a leading cause of death for children and adolescents around the world and approximately 300,000 children aged 0 to 19 years old are diagnosed with cancer each year.
+Cancer is a leading cause of death for children and adolescents around the world and approximately 274,000 children aged 0 to 19 years old are diagnosed with cancer each year.

-- Avoidable deaths from childhood cancers in LMICs result from lack of diagnosis, misdiagnosis or delayed diagnosis, obstacles to accessing care, abandonment of treatment, death from toxicity, and higher rates of relapse.
+Avoidable deaths from childhood cancers in low- and middle-income countries result from lack of diagnosis, misdiagnosis or delayed diagnosis, obstacles to accessing care, abandonment of treatment, death from toxicity, and higher rates of relapse.